Seafzz/cherry/README.md

 ### Model Inputs and Outputs
 - Input: Cherry leaf image
 - Output: Prediction of leaf health (healthy or powdery mildew)

+### Model Criteria
+The model should achieve an accuracy of 97%, though it has been trained to 98%.